diku-dk/futhark/docs/windows-installation.rst

 of May 2016, and is for computers using 64-bit Windows along with `CUDA 7.5`_ and Python 2.7 (`Anaconda`_ preferred).

-Also `Git for Windows`_ is required for its Unix tools.
+Also `Git for Windows`_ is required for its Linux command line tools.
 If you have not marked the option to add them to path, there are instructions below how to do so.
-The GUI alternative to git, `Github Desktop`_ is optional and does not come with the required tools.
+The GUI alternative to ``git``, `Github Desktop`_ is optional and does not come with the required tools.

 .. _`CUDA 7.5`: https://developer.nvidia.com/cuda-downloads
 .. _`Anaconda`: https://www.continuum.io/downloads#_windows